 Why do some creative messages outperform others?
 What makes “killer creative,” and does that even matter anymore?
 The “Mad Men” era is well behind us, and it’s certainly not “1984” anymore, but strong creative ideas in your concept, words and images will make every dollar work harder for you in every medium.

-From the most expensive football game commercials or Times Square extravaganzas to the most humble search engine text ad or mobile app banner, your creative has to work harder than ever to gain attention in today’s oversaturated media environment.
+From the most expensive football game commercials or Times Square extravaganzas to the most humble search engine text ads or mobile app banners, your creative has to work harder than ever to gain attention in today’s oversaturated media environment.

 Let’s start with the obvious.
 In 20 years in the agency business, I’ve been fortunate to work with many talented people.
 The truly great ones share a few common traits:

 - They understand context.
 They are students of culture and seem to always know about the latest current events, pop culture, trending hashtags and memes.
 They fully understand the conversation they are entering into with the creative they produce.
 They understand the customer as a whole person–not just as they relate to a product or service.
 They know the voice and personality of the brand they represent.
 They know what competitors are saying and what else is competing for the prospect’s attention.

 - We know they “think different,” but what does that really mean?
 Often, they are simply masters of association.
 Taking what is known and relatable and presenting it in a fresh way.